Philippe Coutinho commits to Liverpool until 2022

 The Brazil international’s new deal is for five years, making him one of the club’s highest earners, and does not include a buy-out clause.

-Liverpool have moved to secure Coutinho’s long-term future and the absence of a buy-out clause puts them in a stronger position than when former striker Luis Suarez signed his long-term deal in December 2013 only to move to the Nou Camp the following summer after the Catalan club met the figure required to release him.
+Coutinho has been highly influential this season, helping the side briefly go top of the Premier League in November, and his value to the side was evident when his near-seven week absence with ankle ligament damage coincided with their worst run of form of the campaign.

-Manager Jurgen Klopp believes tying Coutinho down to a new deal is a big statement.
+His performances had attracted the interest of Barcelona but the playmaker’s decision to stick with Liverpool and Klopp is a major coup.

-“I think everyone knows what a great footballer Phil is, that is not in question — but not everyone sees what an incredibly positive character he is and what a big influence he is on the dressing room,” said the Reds boss.
+“I think everyone knows what a great footballer Phil is, that is not in question — but not everyone sees what an incredibly positive character he is and what a big influence he is on the dressing room,” Klopp told liverpoolfc.com.

 “I knew of Phil before I came to Liverpool and I was well aware of what a talent he was, but since arriving here I have not only witnessed his ability up close, but also his ever-continuing development.